December 30, 2025 (5mo ago)

 The Itch

 The Dyson app requires internet for a device that communicates over local MQTT on port 1883.
 It doesn't need the cloud—Dyson just decided you should use it anyway.
+There's no local API exposed to me, no way to wire up automations, nothing like "turn on if PM2.5 exceeds threshold."

 I wanted what @pingthebird had—natural language control through an LLM that could handle compound requests, maintain context, and integrate with my existing Claude workflow.
+MCP was the obvious choice, but I had to prove local control worked first.

 Phase Zero: Local Device Control